Waste Not, Want Not: Drink Beer To Feed Fish And Help Save The Planet

 "They have a nice lab-scale proof of concept, but can they scale it up and make it commercially viable?" asks Kevin Fitzsimmons, a professor of environmental science at the University of Arizona who has studied aquaculture for four decades.
 He says "protein digestibility" of fish meal alternative products can be a potential problem.
 One common issue encountered in making experimental blends is "getting the amino acids way out of balance," which can make the protein very difficult for animals to efficiently process.

-Fitzsimmons wants to see these products go successfully to market, and the sooner the better.
+Fitzsimmons wants to see these products go successfully to market and the sooner the better.

 "Forage fish stocks have been maxed out for decades," he says.